 Why Does My Kitten Have Diarrhea?

-As a family of seven who raises and raw-feeds our Ragdoll kittens from birth, we've dealt with our fair share of upset tummies.
-Whether your kitten just arrived home, recently changed food, or has recurring loose stools, this guide will help you understand why does my kitten have diarrhea — and exactly how to fix it safely.
+As a family of seven who raises and raw-feeds our Ragdoll kittens from birth, we’ve dealt with our fair share of upset tummies.
+Whether your kitten just arrived home, recently changed food, or has recurring loose stools — this guide will help you understand what’s happening and exactly how to fix it safely.

 Moving to a new home, new people, or loud environments can trigger immediate digestive upset.